cube-js/cube/docs/content/Examples.md

 ## Tutorials

-These tutorials are great to start learning Cube.js:
+These tutorials are great places to start learning Cube.js:

 * [Cube.js, the Open Source Dashboard Framework: Ultimate Guide](https://cube.dev/blog/cubejs-open-source-dashboard-framework-ultimate-guide) —
   launch an API with Cube.js and build a dashboard with React